merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 But there are some general things you can notice:

  - **threads** - every rule has the parameter "threads" available to it.
 This is meant for the case in which you are using multi-threads to run things.
 To learn more about how snakemake utilizes threads you can refer to the snakemake documentation.
-We decided to allow to set the number of threads for all rules, including ones that we ourselves never use more than 1 (why? because, why not? maybe someone would one day need it for some reason.
+We decided to allow the user to set the number of threads for all rules, including ones for which we ourselves never use more than 1 (why? because, why not? maybe someone would one day need it for some reason.
 Don't judge).
 When **threads** is the only parameter that is available for a rule, it means that there is nothing else that you can configure for this rule.
-Specifically, it means you don't even get to choose whether this rule is ran or not.
+Specifically, it means you don't even get to choose whether this rule is run or not.
 But don't worry, snakemake would make sure that steps that are not necessary will not run.

  - **run** - some rules have this parameter.
 The rules that have this parameter are optional rules.
-To make sure that an optional rule is ran you need to set the `run` parameter to `true`.
+To make sure that an optional rule is run you need to set the `run` parameter to `true`.
 If you wish not to run an optional rule, then you must set `run` to `false` or simply an empty string (`""`).
 Some of the optional rules run by default and others don't.
-You can find out what is the default behaviour by looking at the default config file.
+You can find out what the default behavior is by looking at the default config file.
 As mentioned above, if a rule doesn't have the **run** parameter it means that snakemake will infer whether it needs to run or not (just have some trust please!).

  - **parameters with an empty value (`""`)** - Many of the parameters in the default config file get an empty value.
 This means that the default parameter that is provided by the underlying program will be used.
 For example, the rule `anvi_gen_contigs_database` is responsible for running `anvi-gen-contigs-database` (we tried giving intuitive names for rules :-)).
 Below you can see all the available configurations for `anvi_gen_contigs_database`.
 Let's take the parameter `--split-length` as an example.
 By refering to the help menu of `anvi-gen-contigs-database` you will find that the default for `--split-length` is 20,000, and this default value will be used by `anvi-gen-contigs-database` if nothing was supplied in the config file.
 You may notice another interesting thing, which is that the value for `--project-name` is `"{group}"`.
 This is a little magic trick to make it so that the project name in your contigs database would be indentical to the group name that you supplied in the config file.
 If you wish to understand this syntax, you may read about [the snakemake wildcards](http://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#wildcards).